mattiamtzlr/ratatoskr/README.md

 - four (4) connectors for the ToF sensors
 - one (1) connector each for the gyro and the OLED

-In total that is six (6) female connectors, first split into two, one for ToFs/OLED and one for gyro, the former then further split into five.
+Therefore you need (6) female connectors in total, first split into two, one for ToFs/OLED and one for gyro, the former then further split into five.
 We recommend keeping the colors between the trees different so they are easier to tell apart, as in the photos below.

 > [!WARNING]
 > It is crucial to make these cables the right length.
-Too short and you will not be able to connect the components, too long
+Too short and you won't be able to connect the components, too long
 > and there will not be enough space in the mouse to put all the cables.
 Measure the cables before you cut them by
 > dry-fitting them on the mouse.